“Noreferrer noopener”, are HTML attributes that can be added to outgoing links. What do these tags do and how they can impact your SEO efforts?

 Adding the noreferrer tag to your links does not directly impact SEO.
 You can safely use it without worrying about anything.

-One of the ways to get the attention of other webmasters is to link to their sites.
-All webmasters check their Google Analytics on a daily basis and especially the ‘Referral traffic’.
+One way to get the attention of other webmasters is to link to their sites.
+All webmasters check their Google Analytics daily, especially the 'Referral traffic'.

-When they see traffic from a website, they will most probably check it out and share the page on social media, follow the author or even decide to return the favor by linking back.
+When they see traffic from a website, they will probably check it out, share the page on social media, follow it, or even return the favor by linking back.

-This is good for SEO and in fact, it is something that Google recommends as a valid way to get links from other websites (see below the relevant quote from a Google document).
+This is good for SEO, and in fact, Google recommends it as a valid way to get links from other websites (see below the relevant quote from a Google document).

-When you have the noreferrer tag attached to your links, nothing from the above will happen because traffic from your website will not show as ‘Referral’ in Google analytics and so the other webmasters will not know that you have linked to them.
+When you have the noreferrer tag attached to your links, nothing from the above will happen because traffic from your website will not show as ‘Referral’ in Google Analytics, so the other webmasters will not know that you have linked to them.

-You might be thinking, ‘Why even talk about this, I will not add it to my links and that’s the end of the story’.
+You might think, ‘Why even talk about this?
+I will not add it to my links, and that’s the end of the story.’

-The reason that this issue has become popular is that WordPress adds the ‘noreferrer’ tag by default to all outgoing links that are set to open in a ‘new tab.’
+This issue has become popular because WordPress adds the 'noreferrer' tag by default to all outgoing links that are set to open in a ‘new tab.’

 Noreferrer and WordPress

-They did this to improve the security of WordPress rich editor (TinyMCE) and to prevent tabnapping and other phishing attacks.
+They did this to improve the security of the WordPress rich editor (TinyMCE) and prevent tabnapping and other phishing attacks.

 Here is an example: